 Recommissioning the Beast

 People ask me what’s involved in recommissioning a deck like this LP12.
 In this case, the deck hadn’t run for 20+ years.
-It needed a from the ground up inspection, parts audit, disassembly, clean, reassembly, new belt, cartridge, full setup and test.
+It needed a from-the-ground-up inspection, parts audit, disassembly, cleaning, reassembly, new belt, cartridge, full setup and test.

 The deck could also benefit from a new SME arm board and suspension springs, but she will come back to me for these things.
 My brief was initially to get her back into service so her owner could listen to her again, without spending a fortune.